 On a quarterly basis, management reviews the pricing information received from the Company's third-party pricing service.
 This review process includes a comparison to non-binding third-party broker quotes, as well as a review of market-related conditions impacting the information provided by the Company's third-party pricing service.
-Management primarily identifies investment securities which may have traded in illiquid or inactive markets by identifying instances of a significant decrease in the volume or frequency of trades, relative to historical levels, as well as instances of a significant widening of the bidask spread in the brokered markets.
+Management primarily identifies investment securities which may have traded in illiquid or inactive markets by identifying instances of a significant decrease in the volume or frequency of trades, relative to historical levels, as well as instances of a significant widening of the bid-ask spread in the brokered markets.
 Investment securities that are deemed to have been trading in illiquid or inactive markets may require the use of significant unobservable inputs to determine fair value.
 As of December 31, 2017 and 2016, management did not make adjustments to prices provided by the third-party pricing service as a result of illiquid or inactive markets.
 On a quarterly basis, management also reviews a sample of securities priced by the Company's third-party pricing service to review the significant assumptions and valuation methodologies used by the service.
 Based on this review, management determines whether the current placement of the security in the fair value hierarchy is appropriate or whether transfers may be warranted.
 The Company's third-party pricing service has also established processes for us to submit inquiries regarding quoted prices.
 Periodically, we will challenge the quoted prices provided by our third-party pricing service.
-The Company's third-party pricing service will review the inputs to the evaluation in light of the new market data presented by us.
 The Company's third-party pricing service may then affirm the original quoted price or may update the evaluation on a going-forward basis.